Mrs Fran Munro - Chair of the Pupil Discipline, Curriculum & Early Years Committee

-I am Chair of the Pupil Discipline, Curriculum & Early Years Committee and a member of the both the Governance & Audit Committee and the Forging Links Committee and a member of the Marketing, Promotion and Media Working Group
+I am Chair of the Pupil Discipline, Curriculum & Early Years Committee and a member of the both the Governance & Audit Committee and the Forging Links Committee, as well as the Marketing, Promotion and Media Working Group

 I have responsibility for the Governors’ Voluntary Gift Fund.